rotatetranslate/feelsmap/README.md

 [trello](https://trello.com/b/gG3qeyUY/feels-map-app) (with wireframes).

 ##Next Steps
-Feels Map is still in development and the following will be
+Feels Map is still in development and the following will be implemented.

 * Make fully functional: register, logout, reset forgotten password
 * Add pins to map